 Tres Amigos: Know your competition

-In your area of expertise, there are other folks trying to do their thing just like you.
+In your area of expertise, other folks are trying to do their thing just like you.
 Study them.
 Learn from them.
 When we say learn from them we mean find things that you want to aspire towards and identify things you do not want to do.
 Reach out to a company that is killing it, and see if they will help you understand your market.
 It doesn’t hurt to ask.
 Another reason to study your competition is to visually see what other logos are ruling the market.
 Maybe everyone has blue logos, and you might want to take this chance as an opportunity to make yourself stand out.
 Only if the ‘standing out’ lines up with your authentic vision.

 Los Cuatro Ruedas: Know what you want